One of the most popular colors in the garden and one that is loved by nearly every little girl is purple.

 In addition to its use in landscaping, the red maple is used commercially for maple syrup production as well as lumber.

-The sweetgum tree, Liquidambar styraciflua, is native to the temperate areas of eastern North America, Mexico and Central America.
+The sweetgum tree, Liquidambar styraciflua, is native to the temperate areas of eastern North America, Mexico, and Central America.
 It is easily identified by its five-pointed star-shaped leaves and hard, spiked fruits.
-It is also know as red gum because of its reddish bark.
+It is also known as red gum because of its reddish bark.

-It is the light brown bark, tinged with red that will produce a purplish/black dye bath.
+It is the light brown bark, tinged with red that will produce a purplish-black dye.
 The bark is deeply fissured and has scaly ridges.
 Combine the bark with boiling water to create the dye bath.